-Here’s a few to get you started to cut and paste or modify as you wish:
+Here are a few to get you started.
+You can cut and paste or modify as you wish:

 - Sierra Vista Park would take essentially abandoned land and turn it into a community resource where people can enjoy getting outside.
-This is a win-win situation.
+This is a win-win.

-- While we have many mountain bike trails around the Truckee Meadows, there is a shortage of both beginner trails where kids or new riders can have fun safely and improve their skills as well as advanced trails that will challenge the experienced rider.
-This plan accommodates both in a well thought out trail network that allows for skills progression and minimizing conflict.
+- While we have many mountain bike trails around the Truckee Meadows, there is a shortage of both beginner trails, where kids or new riders can safely have fun and improve their skills, and advanced trails that will challenge the experienced rider.
+This plan accommodates both in a well-thought-out trail network that allows for skills progression and minimizing conflict.

-- One only needs to spend a day up at the Truckee Bike Park to see the diversity of users, from professional riders to a 3 year-old on a Strider bike, all with big smiles on their faces.
+- One only needs to spend a day at the Truckee Bike Park to see the diversity of users, from professional riders to a three-year-old on a strider bike, all with big smiles on their faces.
 That is an excellent example of a community coming together to create a recreational crown jewel at little to no cost to the taxpayers.
-There are many people locally willing to donate their time, expertise and money to help make this happen for Reno.
+There are many local people willing to donate their time, expertise, and money to help make this happen for Reno.

-- There are many parks in Reno, but not one that would have the focus on outdoor recreation as Sierra Vista.
-As you know, outdoor recreation is a major force in Nevada’s economy as well as the reason many call this place home.
-To have a park within the city that encourages participation on outdoor activities would increase the quality of life for local residents.
+- There are many parks in Reno, but none that would have Sierra Vista’s focus on outdoor recreation.
+As you know, outdoor recreation is a major force in Nevada’s economy and is why many call this place home.
+To have a park within the city that encourages participation in outdoor activities would increase the quality of life for local residents.